rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_remote_admin/README.md

 After building the Requester application, we will open two ShapesDemo:

-- One have to run in domain 1 and publish `Squares`.
+- One has to run in domain 1 and publish `Squares`.
-- The other have to run in domain 2 and subscribe `Circles`.
+- The other has to run in domain 2 and subscribe `Circles`.

-After that, we have to run Routing Service so the second ShapeDemo starts receiving `Circles`:
+After that, we have to run Routing Service so the second Shape Demo starts receiving `Circles`:

 ``` bash